 Part 2: How to View Private Browsing History Safari

 The saying “one man’s loss is another man’s gain” applies here.

 Due to a glitch in Safari browser on Mac and Windows, viewing iPhone Safari private browsing history is possible.
+Whether the website is built with a special website building platform, for example, it’s possible to view all information in private mode.
 The browser’s settings are such that if you’ve synced your data over the cloud, you can check the private browsing history via Windows or Mac through these steps:

 - Launch “My Computer” and find “WebpageIcons” file (You might find it in Users -> AppData -> Local > Safari)